DreamReaver/EOTF-Toolbox/README.md

 As shown in the screenshot above, the GUI has three functional parts.
 Their main usages are as follows:

 1. A plot of the gamma and PQ (SMPTE ST. 2084) EOTF curves is generated according to the specified bit depth (8/10/12), gamma value (1.0-3.0), reference luminance, and luminance interval endpoints.
-The output panel shows the code values of the luminance endpoints (calculated using reverse OETFs), the luminance steps near both the endpoints, and the length of the code value interval along with its proportion to the whole value range.
+The output panel shows the code values of the luminance endpoints (calculated using reverse OETFs), the luminance steps near both the endpoints, and the length of the code value interval along with its proportion to the full value range.

-2. A real-time conversion between code values of different bit depths and their corresponding PQ luminance.
+2. A real-time conversion between code values of different bit depths, their percentage to the full value range, and their corresponding PQ luminance.

 3. A conversion between RGB code values, XYZ code values, and PQ luminance.
 According to the specified color gamut and white point, the transformation matrix and its inversion are calculated and shown in the right tables.